 For technical reasons, data such as the following, which your internet browser transmits to us or to our web space provider (so called server log files), is collected: - type and version of the browser you use - operating system - websites that linked you to our site (referrer URL) - websites that you visit - date and time of your visit - your Internet Protocol (IP) address.
 This anonymous data is stored separately from any personal information you may have provided, thereby making it impossible to connect it to any particular person.
 The data is used for statistical purposes in order to improve our website and services.

 On our website we offer you the opportunity to contact us, either by email and/or by using a contact form.
-In such event, information provided by the user is stored for the purpose of facilitating communications with the user.
+Information provided by the user is stored for the purpose of facilitating communications with the user.
 No data is transferred to third parties.
 Nor is any of this information matched to any information that may be collected by other components of our website.

 Use of Google Analytics with anonymization